microsoft/AcademicContent/Workshop/13. Azure Functions/Azure Functions HOL.md

     _Opening the function_

 1. Make sure **Develop** is selected.
-Make a simple change to the **run.csx** file in the code editor — for example, add a space or blank line and then delete it.
-Then click **Save and run** to recompile the function.
+Then click **Run** to recompile and run the function.
 Confirm that "Compilation succeeded" appears in the output log.

     ![Recompiling the function](Images/function-recompile.png)